 At Kindt Clinics we treat claustrophobia within one day

-Kindt Clinics was founded by Prof. Dr. Merel Kindt, from the University of Amsterdam.
-She developed the fast and effective Memrec method for the treatment of fear.
-We welcome people from all over the world.
+Kindt Clinics was founded by Prof. Dr. Merel Kindt from the University of Amsterdam.
+After twenty years of research, she developed the fast and effective Memrec method to treat fears and phobias.
+At Kindt Clinics, we welcome people from all over the world.

 Costs and reimbursement